DataBiosphere/data-explorer/README.md

 Here's one possible flow.

 - [Run local Data Explorer with public 1000 Genomes dataset.](https://github.com/DataBiosphere/data-explorer#quickstart)
 This makes sure docker and git are installed correctly.
+(A JSON cache of the 1000 Genomes indices is imported into Elasticsearch; no indexer is run.)
 - [Run local BigQuery indexer with 1000 Genomes dataset](https://github.com/DataBiosphere/data-explorer-indexers/tree/master/bigquery#quickstart)
 - Run locally with your dataset
   - [Run BigQuery indexer on your dataset](https://github.com/DataBiosphere/data-explorer-indexers/tree/master/bigquery#index-a-custom-dataset-locally)